 256 values for your Dynamic Range x 256 values for your

 Red channel x 256 values for your

 Depending on the preset being used, chances are good your White and Black points will be set incorrectly – for your photo.
 A good tonal range will have detail in both the Shadows and Highlights.
 But, some presets are designed to either clip or lower the detail in the Shadows and Highlights.
 It’s important to understand what the

 Here we have 2 photos with their histogram.
 Each original histogram is different for each photo.

-1 Lightroom Develop preset can not accommodate that many different scenarios and instantly (with the one-click and done approach) be perfect for YOUR photo.
-Plus, each of us have different tastes, preferences, styles, etc.. and what I like you may not (which is why it’s imperative to tweak any Lightroom presets for YOUR particular preference).
+1 Lightroom Develop preset cannot accommodate that many different scenarios and instantly (with the one-click and done approach) be perfect for YOUR photo.
+Plus, each of us has different tastes, preferences, styles, etc.. and what I like you may not (which is why it’s imperative to tweak any Lightroom presets for YOUR particular preference).

 pre-made presets were created for a particular photo.
 If you’re looking at a set of presets to buy and you like the sample images, then your images should be similar in the way of lighting, subject matter (people vs. landscape, as an example), colors, and more.

 you like how the preset looks on my photo (before you download for free or buy) or that “other” photographers Lightroom presets.
 But that doesn’t mean you’re going to like it on yours after one-click.
 In fact, I’m willing to bet you’ll need to tweak the Lightroom preset 99% of the time!